 What is Physiotherapy?

-Physiotherapists understand how and why movement and function take place.
-They are highly skilled and autonomous regulated health professionals who provide safe, quality client-centered physiotherapy through a commitment to service availability, accessibility and excellence.
+Physiotherapists are highly skilled and autonomous regulated health professionals who provide safe, quality, client-centered care through a commitment to service availability, accessibility, and excellence.

 Musculoskeletal: Preventing and treating clients with musculoskeletal conditions such as neck and back pain